Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Definition and recursive decomposition

-In fact, this decomposition describes a bijection between DOAGs with at least~$2$ vertex and quadruples of the form~$(D', s, I, f)$ where~$D'$ is a DOAG with~$k'$ sources,~$I$ is a subset of its internal vertices,~$0 \leq s \leq k'$ is a non-negative integer, and~$f: I \to \llbracket 1; s + |I| \rrbracket$ is an injective function.
-Indeed, the inverse transformation is as follows.
-Create a new source~$v$ with~$s + |I|$ outgoing edges such that the~$i$-th of these edges is connected to~$f^{-1}(i)$ when~$i \in f(I)$ and is connected to one of the~$s$ largest sources of~$D'$ otherwise.
+Let~$D$ be a DOAG with at least~$2$ vertices and consider the new graph~$D'$ obtained from~$D$ by removing its \emph{smallest} source~$v$ and its outgoing edges.
+We need to specify the ordering of the sources of~$D'$.
+We consider the ordering where the \emph{new} sources of~$D'$ (those that have been uncovered by removing~$v$) are considered to be in the \emph{same order} (with respect to each other) as they appear as children of~$v$ and all \emph{larger} than the other sources.
+The additional information necessary to reconstruct~$D$ from~$D'$ is the following: \begin{enumerate} \item the number~$s \geq 0$ of sources of~$D'$ which have been uncovered by removing~$v$; \item the (possibly empty) set~$I$ of internal (non-sources) vertices of~$D'$ such that there was an edge in~$D$ from~$v$ to them; \item the function $f:I \to \llbracket 1; s + |I| \rrbracket$ identifying the positions, in the list of outgoing edges of~$v$, of the edges pointing to an element of~$I$. \end{enumerate} More formally, this decomposition describes a bijection between DOAGs with at least~$2$ vertices and quadruples of the form~$(D', s, I, f)$ where: \begin{itemize} \item $D'$ is a DOAG (obtained by removing~$v$ from~$D$); \item $I$ is any subset of the internal vertices of~$D'$ (children of~$v$ in~$D$); \item $s$ is any integer between $0$ and the number of sources of~$D'$; \item and~$f: I \to \llbracket 1; s + |I| \rrbracket$ is an injective function (mapping the vertices of~$I$ to their positions in the list of children of~$v$ in~$D$). \end{itemize} In order to prove that this is indeed an bijection, we consider the inverse transformation below.
+Start with a quadruple~$(D', s, I, f)$ as described above.
+Add a new source~$v$ in~$D'$ with~$s + |I|$ outgoing edges such that the~$i$-th of these edges is connected to~$f^{-1}(i)$ when~$i \in f(I)$ and is connected to one of the~$s$ largest sources of~$D'$ otherwise.
 The~$s$ largest sources of~$D'$ must be connected to the new source exactly once and in the same order as they appear in the list of sources of~$D'$.
+The resulting graph is a DOAG and it is easy to check that this mapping and the decomposition are inverses of each other.

-Note that the order in which the vertices are removed when iterating this process corresponds to a BFS-based topological sort of the graph.
-Fig.~\ref{fig:decomposition} pictures the first~$3$ decomposition steps of an example DOAG\@.
+Note that the order in which the vertices are removed when iterating this process corresponds to a variant of the BFS algorithm where only sources are eligible to be picked next in the search, and their are picked in the order described above.
+Figure~\ref{fig:decomposition} illustrates this decomposition by applying the first two steps on a large example DOAG\@.

 This decomposition can be used to establish a recursive formula for counting DOAGs, which is given below.
 Let~$D_{n,m,k}$ denote the number of DOAGs with~$n$ vertices,~$m$ edges and~$k$ sources, then we have: